 Looking to start a new franchise opportunity?
-Not so fast, there are many things to consider and plan before diving in.
+Not so fast.

 In franchising, there are often significant differences in profitability between different business concepts and industries, and many other factors including location, market, operating experience and the economy come into play.

 One of the biggest mistakes I see new franchise business owners make is equating business profits with personal income; which leads them to enter into franchising with unrealistically high financial expectations.

 Editor's Note: Looking into business franchising?
 If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:

 In many cases, a franchisee’s personal income is significantly lower than the profits that their business might generate.
 This is due to a variety of things including loan payments, required business reinvestment, and taxes; all of which get paid out business profits before a franchise owner can “pay themselves.”

 Having a good understanding of how cash flows through a business is critical before investing in any franchise.

 Related Article: Now Trending: 4 Big Franchise Themes to Watch For

 When we crunched the data from the 28,500 franchisees we surveyed for Franchise Business Review’s 2015 Top Franchises Guide, we found that their average annual pre-tax Income was $80,000.
 However, we know that average numbers can be very misleading since a few top-performing franchisees can artificially inflate them.
 When we looked at the median annual pre-tax Income for the same group of franchisees, it was actually under $50,000 per year.
 The bottom line is that many franchisees earn far less money than they had originally planned because they failed to do their homework.